kubernetes-retired/kubefed/docs/development.md

 ## Test Your Changes

-In order to test your changes on your own kubernetes cluster, you'll need to build an image and a deployment config.
+In order to test your changes on your kubernetes cluster, you'll need to build an image and a deployment config.

 ### Automated Deployment